 1. What are the considerations for patients looking to take part in a clinical trial?

-Before patients can be enrolled on a clinical trial, investigational medicines are thoroughly researched in laboratories and, in the UK, a medical ethics committee must approve the ethicality of a trial.16
+Before patients can be enrolled on a clinical trial, investigational medicines are thoroughly researched in laboratories and, in the UK, a medical ethics committee must approve the ethics of conducting the trial.2

 In addition, pharmaceutical companies conducting clinical trials are legally bound to comply with strict legislation in order to protect patient safety.
 Pharmaceutical companies are inspected by Government bodies to ensure compliance to regulations and legislations.